ecilasun/sandpiper_sdk/README.md

 The sandpiper disk image comes prebuilt with gcc13.3.0

+For Linux, just run the following two commands (tested on Ubuntu 24.04) sudo apt-get install gcc-arm-linux-gnueabihf sudo apt-get install g++-arm-linux-gnueabihf

+For Windows, you can use "13.3.Rel1 AArch32 GNU/Linux target with hard float" version: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads Make for Windows can be installed from this link: https://gnuwin32.sourceforge.net/packages/make.htm

+P.S.:
-For Linux, the cross compilers can be build with from the sandpiper_petalinux project or you can download them from the same link below.
+For Linux, the cross compilers can be built with from the sandpiper_petalinux project as well, but this is a lot harder than the above method.
-Please check the repo for more information on building the tools locally.
+Please check the repo for more information on building the tools locally, in case the options above do not work for you.

-For either Windows or Linux, you can use "13.3.Rel1 AArch32 GNU/Linux target with hard float" version: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads

-You can install make for Windows from this link: https://gnuwin32.sourceforge.net/packages/make.htm